How To Conduct a Structured Interview

 Can it be configured to offer accessibility accommodations and work on multiple device types?

 Are you hiring for a remote, in-office, or hybrid role?

 How will you ensure you’re accounting for interview compliance?

 Video interviews can help candidates show themselves in the best light possible, widen the candidate pool, level the playing field, and provide documentation of the interviewing process in the event of concerns or complaints.

-Even within the category of video interviews, there are two types: live video interviews and one-way video interviews.
+Even within the category of video interviewing, there are two types: live video interviews and one-way video interviews.
 Assess your options, consider your hiring team and candidates, and make a choice that helps your organization meet its goals while empowering the people involved.